#FirstDraft60 Day 18: Planning for Challenges and Obstacles

-Just because you’ve decided you want to try to reach a certain word count, and you’ve written that goal down (whether by sharing it here, on your own blog, on Facebook, etc.), doesn’t mean that it’s carved in stone—as challenges and obstacles arise, as it becomes apparent that the daily word-count goals you set don’t work, then, by all means, re-evaluate and, if necessary, change your goals.
+Just because you’ve written your goals down (even if you used pen or posted them online somewhere that you can’t change it!), doesn’t mean that they’re written in stone—as your circumstances change, as issues arise, as it becomes apparent that the timelines you set don’t work, then, by all means, re-evaluate and, if necessary, change your goals.
 But when you change them, make sure to write the new/revised goals down, too—after all, how will you measure your success if you don’t have it written down so you can check/cross it off?

 - Share on Facebook (Opens in new window)

 - Click to share on Twitter (Opens in new window)

 - Click to share on Pinterest (Opens in new window)

 - Click to share on Google+ (Opens in new window)

 - Click to share on Tumblr (Opens in new window)

 - Click to share on Reddit (Opens in new window)

 - Click to email (Opens in new window)